-When a pupil completes each stage successfully without any symptoms, they would take 23 days to complete their rehabilitation (this includes the 14-day rest period).
-If any symptoms occur while progressing through the Graduated Return to Play (GRTP) protocol, the pupil must return to the previous stage and attempt to progress again after a minimum 48-hour period of rest has passed without the appearance of any symptoms.
+When a pupil completes each stage successfully without any symptoms, they will take 21 days minimum to complete their rehabilitation (this includes the 14-day rest period).
+If any symptoms occur while progressing through the Graduated Return to Play (GRTP) protocol, the pupil must return to the previous stage and attempt

-If well enough, the pupil will then be moved up the protocol.
-After stage 4, the pupil must be assessed by the school doctor before proceeding to level 5.
+If the nurse has any concerns at any point during the concussion pathway, she will speak to the GP or give the pupil a GP appointment.
 At this stage, if they need it, the pupil will be given a signed certificate that says they have completed a program of GRTP under medical supervision and can now return to play.
 This is to take to any sports club to which they may belong, that is not associated with Bradfield College.